-A gorgeous place to visit for the perfect 72-hour itinerary is North Lake Tahoe in the USA.
+A gorgeous place to visit for the perfect 72-hour itinerary is North Lake Tahoe that straddles between two states, Nevada and California, in the USA.
 I had the fortunate opportunity to visit North Lake Tahoe recently and enjoyed my time there just before the winter weather had arrived.
-Some say the best time to visit North Lake Tahoe is during the spring, but honestly, I thought my timing was pretty perfect for engaging in a few outdoor activities, as well as, a few indoor ones on this off-season pre-winter weekend itinerary!
+Some say the best time to visit North Lake Tahoe is during the Spring, but honestly, I thought my timing was pretty perfect for engaging in a few outdoor activities, as well as, a few indoor ones on this off-season pre-winter weekend itinerary!
 And you can enjoy it too, once you get introduced to North Lake Tahoe and all it has to offer, so come along with me for the ride.

 North Tahoe Straddles Two States!